Housing Benefit and mobile homes

 This applies if you stay on a council owned site or live in a mobile home or caravan provided by a council on a travellers’ site.

-For more advice and support visit the Travelling Ahead website.
+For more advice and support visit the Gypsies and Travellers Wales.

 What if I still can’t afford the rent?